-The research will tell you if you have a Sales and Marketing strategy.
-Most leaders think they do.
-Most leaders are wrong.
+The workbook will also help you develop a world-class Sales and Marketing strategy.
+Most leaders think they have one and a lot of those leaders are wrong.
 Most strategies are just a collection of disconnected tactics.
-The research literally helps you identify the gaps in your organization’s strategy.
+The Workbook helps you identify the gaps in your organization’s strategy.

-“Should Sales Reps, Sales Managers, Sales Ops VPs, and others read this research?”
+“Should Sales Reps, Sales Managers, Sales Ops, and others read this Workbook?”